mattermost/mattermost-plugin-calls/README.md

 For more details on how to develop a plugin refer to the official [documentation](https://developers.mattermost.com/extend/plugins/).

+## Load testing

+Refer to the load-test client [documentation](lt/) for information on how to simulate and load-test calls.

 ## Get involved

 Please join the [Developers: Calls](https://community.mattermost.com/core/channels/developers-channel-call) channel to discuss any topic related to this project.